lorenzo85/scenarios-ica/observability-prometheus-grafana/step4/text.md

 - **Global Success Rate** — percentage of non-5xx responses (note that `404` is counted as a client error, not a mesh failure)
 - **4xx / 5xx error breakdown** — per-service counts of client and server errors

-Scroll down to the **Services** table.
+Scroll down to the **HTTP/gRPC Workloads** section.
 You should see `booking-service` and `notification-service` listed with their individual request rates and P50/P90/P99 latency columns populated.

 ### Istio Service Dashboard